All Episodes

 This may seem impossible for people in America to fully understand the degree of denial in Britain's society, particularly Britain's establishment.

-But it may come as a surprise, to put it mildly to you to know, that when news of this appalling conspiracy first broke, the reaction was to not mention the word Muslim or Islam or Islamic at all.
+But it may come as a surprise, to put it mildly, to you, to know that when news of this appalling conspiracy first broke, the reaction was to not mention the word Muslim or Islam or Islamic at all.

-The suspect came from Pakistan.
+The suspects came from Pakistan.

-They were British born.
+They were British-born.

 That's all people were told.

-The only references made to the fact that they are Muslim is, in fact, in complaints by the Muslim community, that the Muslim community is now going to be the target of Islamophobia.
+The only references made to the fact that they are Muslim is, in fact, in complaints by the Muslim community that the Muslim community is now going to be the target of Islamophobia.

-And this is partly why Britain now has this appalling problem of homegrown Muslim radicals.
+And this is the problem that Britain has, and this is partly why Britain now has this appalling problem of homegrown Muslim radicals.

-It refuses to acknowledge that what drives these people to these monstrous and inhuman acts against Britain, against America, against the free world is religious fanaticism.
+It refuses to acknowledge that what drives these people to these monstrous and inhuman acts against Britain, against America, against the free world, is religious fanaticism.

 That doesn't mean that all Muslims subscribe to this.